 A very good credit score is crucial if you want to be pre-approved for a home loan and get the lowest interest rate possible.
-And, as the publisher of UrbanTurf found out the hard way when he was trying to buy a home, it just takes one slip-up for that credit score to be adversely affected.
+And, as the publisher of UrbanTurf found out the hard way when he was trying to buy a home a few years ago a few years ago, it just takes one slip-up for that credit score to be adversely affected.

 I had guarded my credit score for years, going so far as to shell out $5 every month to FreeCreditReport.com to notify me of any activity that might affect my credit.
 So, when my mortgage broker told me that my credit score was 690, 50 painful points below the 740 level I’d kept it above for years, I was equally surprised and miffed.

 The irony is that it was the direct result of trying to keep my credit score high that it ended up much lower.